Mother arrested, charged with death of 2-year-old girl, says DA - Mash Viral

 Lyric Farrell was first taken to Brockton Hospital, but was then transported to Boston Children’s Hospital in critical condition, officials said.
 The public prosecutor’s office said that Lyric was declared brain dead on December 30 and was removed from the survival system the next day.

 The girl’s mother, Shaniqua Leonard, 29, was arrested on Thursday and charged with recklessly endangering a child.
-She was ordered in custody pending bail until Friday morning.
+She was ordered detained without bail pending prosecution on Friday morning.

 The state office of the chief medical examiner has conducted an autopsy and will determine the manner and cause of the child’s death.